rcnunes/ZOINHOZX/README.md

 # BUILD WITH:

-To build the whole source code you should copy and paste the main folder including its resources sub-folder.
+To build the whole source code you should download the whole source-code folder, including its resources sub-folder.

 Just build file Zoinho.asm, all dependencies are defined in this file's include statement list.
 The resulting build (Zoinho.tap) should contain the entire game.